tensorflow/datasets/docs/add_dataset.md

 ### Checksums

-It is recommanded to record the checksums of your datasets to guarantee determinism, help with documentation,...
+It is recommended to record the checksums of your datasets to guarantee determinism, help with documentation,...
 This is done by generating the dataset with the `--register_checksums` (see previous section).